Bump attractors and waves in networks of leaky integrate-and-fire neurons: Bifurcation structure of travelling waves

-We initially explore this relationship by inspecting the travelling wave profiles: since each \tw{m} branch with $m > 1$ terminates at a grazing point, we examine a few features of the profile at these points.
-The leftmost spike of each wave occurs at $\xi_1=0$ by construction (see \cref{prob:TWm}), while its righmost spike is at $\xi_m = cT_m$, which is therefore a proxy for the wave's width\footnote{Recall that $c$ is also a function of $m$, but we omit this dependence for ease of notation}. \cref{fig:graze_m_figs}(a) shows $c$ and $T_m$, computed at the grazing points, as functions of $m$: we find $c = O(m)$, $T_m = O(m^{-1})$, therefore we expect the sequence $\lbrace\xi_m \rbrace_{m \in \NSet}$ to converge to a finite value $\xi_*$ as $m \to \infty$.
-These data show that, as the wavespeed tends to zero, the growing number of spikes are distributed in a fixed interval $[0,\xi_*]$ resembling therefore a stationary bump of width $\xi_*$.
-This conclusion is also supported by an inspection of the distribution of spikes $\{\xi_{i,m}\}_i$ as $m \to \infty$.
-Instead of looking directly at this distribution, we plot the inverse inter-spike time $1/(T_{i+1}-T_i)$, as a function of $\xi_i$, for the grazing point of $\tw{230}$.
-Laing and Chow~\cite{Laing:2001fc} call this quantity the \emph{gain function}, and propose it as an emerging firing rate function for the asynchronous bumps of the DIFM~\cite{Laing:2001fc}.
-Importantly, Laing and Chow show that the gain function for asynchronous bumps resembles the one of a neural network rate equation, but it is an emergent property of the DIFM. \cref{fig:graze_m_figs}(b) shows that gain function by Laing and Chow is in excellent agreement with the one obtained for \tw{230} (the slowest wave we computed in the CIFM), confirming that, from a macroscopic viewpoint, asynchronous bumps could be understood in the limit $m\to \infty$ of \tw{m}.
+In the CIFM, we inspected travelling wave profiles for \tw{m} solutions at each of the grazing points where they originate.
+The leftmost spike of each wave occurs at $\xi_1=0$ by construction (see \cref{prob:TWm}), while its righmost spike is at $\xi_m = cT_m$, which is therefore a proxy for the wave's width\footnote{Recall that $c$ is also a function of $m$, but we omit this dependence for ease of notation.}. \cref{fig:graze_m_figs}(a) shows $c$ and $T_m$, computed at the grazing points, as functions of $m$: we find $c = O(m^{-1})$ and $T_m = O(m)$, therefore, we expect the sequence $\lbrace\xi_m \rbrace_{m \in \NSet}$ to converge to a finite value $\xi_*$ as $m \to \infty$.

+These data indicate that, as the wavespeed tends to zero, the growing number of spikes are distributed in a fixed interval $[0,\xi_*]$.
+Hence, even though there exists no stationary and spatially heterogeneous CIFM solution for finite $m$ (this possibility is ruled out by \cref{def:vM}), there is evidence that an $m\to \infty$ limit of \tw{m} solutions exists, has $0$ speed, and displays a spatially heterogeneous profile, localised in the region $x \in [0,\xi_*]$.
+Thus, the limiting state possesses features of the \textit{stationary bumps} that are typically analysed in continuum neural field models.

+To further substantiate this claim, we compare data of the slowest computed wave (\tw{230} at the grazing point) to data of a non-wandering bump in the DIFM.
+The DIFM also does not admit stationary spatially heterogeneous solutions, but supports non-wandering bump attractors (see \cref{fig:exampleBumps}(a) and \cref{fig:bif-diag-TW3}(e) for examples).
+In such states, the dynamic is not stationary, with many asynchronous firing events occurring at microscopic level; Laing and Chow noted that this state has a spatially-dependent firing rate, for which they provide a closed-form expression.
+They also showed that their analytical prediction is in agreement with DIFM simluations of a non-wandering bump attractor; the firing rate profile is therefore a macroscopic observable of a non-wandering bump.

+\Cref{fig:graze_m_figs}(b) compares Laing and Chow's firing rate profile to the inverse inter-spike time $1/(T_{i+1}-T_i)$ in the computed \tw{230}, that is, a proxy for the firing rate at $x = \xi_i$.
+The agreement is excellent, confirming that, from a macroscopic viewpoint, the DIFM bump attractors bear a strong relation to \tw{m} solutions in the limit of large $m$.